Tereamarie/web-guided-project-react-components-2-solution/lesson-plan.md

 ## 1- Preliminaries

+* Have students install the Eslint extension for VSCode.
 * Walk the class through the clone, install and start process of the GP repo.
 * Make sure students have installed the React Developer Tools Chrome extension.